Car Rental in Kenya (2026) - Driving Guide & Best Rates

 Rent from established international agencies at Jomo Kenyatta International Airport (Nairobi) or Moi International Airport (Mombasa) for reliable vehicles and insurance coverage, though local agencies in cities may offer competitive rates - compare options and verify insurance details carefully.

-Before driving off, thoroughly inspect the vehicle for existing damage (photograph everything), confirm the spare tire and jack are present, verify insurance documentation, and ensure you understand Kenya's left-hand driving if you're unfamiliar with it.
+Before driving off, thoroughly inspect the vehicle for existing damage (photograph everything), confirm the spare tire and jack are present, verify insurance documentation, and ensure you understand Kenya's left-side driving if you're unfamiliar with it.

 Download offline maps for Kenya on Google Maps or Maps.me before your trip, as mobile data coverage can be unreliable in rural areas - GPS navigation works well in major cities but road signage may be limited in remote regions.